Updated April 2026

 EVs are more likely to be written off after damage because repairs are uneconomical.
 This means insurers pay out total losses more often, increasing average claim costs.

 That said, the premium gap is narrowing as EV adoption grows.
 More trained technicians, improving parts supply and growing competition among insurers are all helping to bring EV insurance costs down.
-Older, lower-value EVs like used Nissan Leafs can be very affordable to insure - comparable to or even cheaper than similar-aged ICE hatchbacks.
+Older or lower-value EVs can be very affordable to insure, comparable to similar-aged ICE hatchbacks.

-Key facts about electric vehicle uptake and government policy in New Zealand.
+Key facts about electric vehicle uptake and government policy in Australia.

-In-depth look at how New Zealand's major car insurers handle electric vehicles.
+A closer look at how Australia's major car insurers handle electric vehicles.

 Comprehensive, TPFT & TP options